 Get to know the basics, and a few helpful tips & tricks along the way!Want to learn more about setting up your team?
 Look no further!Supplemental Slack info for you and your team.Tips and tools for beginners and experts alike.Launching a new team or joining one for the first time?

 Our easy-to-read guides help your team work better, together, from day one.Ready to level up?
 Browse our time-saving tricks and practical tips for

 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

 More coming soon!Get familiar with Slack Enterprise Grid for large organizations.If you're curious about what's new in Slack — and what's changed — you're in the right place.Develop your skills and prepare to become Slack Certified!

 Every new Slack workspace starts with a #general channel.
 It’s unlike all other Slack channels because no one can leave it — that's what makes it so useful!
-It's a great place to share important messages; as workspaces grow larger, many opt to use the #general channel only for important announcements.
-You don’t even need to invite anyone to #general: they’ll be added automatically when they join the workspace.
+It's a great place to share important messages, like announcements.
+You don’t even need to invite members to #general: they’ll be added automatically when they join the workspace (but not guests!).